-It seemed perfectly natural to me that Mr. Bailor would at some point mention the outstanding virtues of a humble can of sardines on our podcast.
+It seemed perfectly natural to me that I would at some point mention the outstanding virtues of a humble can of sardines our my podcast.
 After all – they are one of the best sources of omega-3 fatty acids.
-Have you noticed how I always leave the geeky science stuff to Bailor?
-I chimed in with enthusiastic stories of how a tin of sardines is perfect road-trip fodder, and how you can keep a couple stashed in the glove box of your car in case of emergency.
+I chime in with enthusiastic stories of how a tin of sardines is perfect road-trip fodder, and how you can keep a couple stashed in the glove box of your car in case of emergency.
 I joyfully explained how to fashion an eating implement out of the tin lid, if you were ever caught without a fork when you were about to down a tasty sardine snack.

 I guess it was bound to happen once the sardine podcast aired that there’d be some sardine Q & A coming down the pike.
-So it was no surprise when the other week, Lorrie posted on the Life in the Sane Lane Facebook page asking for ways to eat sardines.
+So it was no surprise when the other week, Lorrie posted on the The Keto Kitchen with Carrie Brown Facebook page asking for ways to eat sardines.
 Lorrie is a faithful reader who, with her friend Dawn, run a Downsizers Group over in Oberlin, Ohio.
 They meet every week to share health and fatloss success, tips, tricks, and recipes.
 They also have a lot of fun.
 I know this because they invited me to join them one evening and I Skyped into their get-together.
 SO.
 MUCH.
 FUN!

 Turns out Lorrie was taking sardines along to the next Downsizers meeting, and never having eaten them before, needed some sardine assistance.
 Having been raised on the things it never occurred to me that Sardine Virgins may appreciate knowing what they might do with them, other than rip off the lid and eat them straight out of the tin.
 It’s like I never remember to explain to people how to open doors, because like sardine-eating, it’s just something I assume we all know how to do.
 You know what they say about assuming.